bcgllc/s3-music-library/README.md

 }
 ```

+In general, it's better to access data in store through the object's getters.
+These are detailed below.

 ## Getters

 Note that these aren't method calls.
-The following are getters that retreive/filter data from `._store.albumFormat`.
+The following are getters that retreive/filter data from the object's store.

 ```
 .artists